-Myrtle Beach Elementary School is dedicated to fulfilling its mission to ensure that all students become independent problem solvers, lifelong learners, and responsible members of society through collaborative educational experiences which are meaningful, challenging, and developmentally appropriate.
+Myrtle Beach Primary School is dedicated to fulfilling its mission to ensure that all students become independent problem solvers, lifelong learners, and responsible members of society through collaborative educational experiences which are meaningful, challenging, and developmentally appropriate.
 To help fulfill this mission, we will organize ourselves into three Learning Villages beginning with the 2010-2011 school year.

 How will Learning Villages help us fulfill our mission?
 Educational psychology explains when students feel they belong, they have an enhanced sense of worth and increased self-confidence.
 On the other hand, if students feel they do not belong, they feel helpless and like they have no sense of control over their environment.
 Goode (1993) found that when children felt they belonged, they were more motivated, had higher expectations of success, and believed in the value of their academic work.
 Youngsters who are in the second and third grade are developing a self-concept, and a sense of belonging is important to the development of a healthy self-concept.
-Thus, it is very important for every child to feel strongly that he/she belongs at Myrtle Beach Elementary School - in the classroom, in the Learning Village, and in the school.
+Thus, it is very important for every child to feel strongly that he/she belongs at Myrtle Beach Primary School - in the classroom, in the Learning Village, and in the school.